AnthonyCxx/Notes-and-Writeups/C#/Data and Data Types/DateTime.md

 > Just as a note, 'epoch' is pronounced as 'epic'

 # Properties
+All of the following methods are instance methods.

 | Properties | Value | Example |
 | ---------- | ----- | ------- |
 | `.Date` | the date + a time of (00:00:00 AM) | `` |